jupyter/governance/docs/charters/CommunityBuildingCharter.md

-# Community Building Working Group
+# Community Building Standing Committee

 The Jupyter Community Building Working Group (JCB) acts on behalf of the Project Jupyter Executive Council with the objective of growing, building, and